caxlsx/caxlsx_rails/README.md

 * Make sure the attachment template does not have the same name as the mailer.
 * After you have rendered the template to string, and before you call the mailer, execute `self.instance_variable_set(:@_lookup_context, nil)`.
 If you must do this, please open an issue.

-### Generated Files Can't Be Opened
+If you get this error, please open an issue and share code so the bug can be isolated.

-### Invalid Byte Sequence in UTF-8
+### Generated Files Can't Be Opened or Invalid Byte Sequence in UTF-8

-Both these errors appear to be caused by Rails applying a layout to the template.
+Both these errors *appear* to be caused by Rails applying a layout to the template.
 Passing `layout: false` to `render :xlsx` should fix this issue.
 Version 0.5.0 attempts to fix this issue.

-So far this error has not been reproducible by me.
-If you get this error, please consider creating a shared repo so the bug can be found.
+If you get this error, please open an issue and share code so the bug can be isolated.

 ### Rails 4.2 changes